IEE Attorneys in Los Angeles

 If the school requests a due process hearing, then they will need to address why they have denied your request and why they think their original evaluation was accurate.
 They may ask why you disagreed with their original evaluation.
 While you legally do not have to provide a reason, it can make it harder for you to receive an IEE if the judge overseeing the hearing sides with the school.
 Your best option is to contact an attorney to represent you and your child’s best interest in a hearing.

-Why You Need an IEE Lawyer
+Why You Need a Los Angeles IEE Lawyer

 The information above is just scratching the surface when it comes to getting an IEE for your child.
-Having a special education attorney can make the process of requesting and obtaining an IEE smoother and faster, allowing your child to get the help he or she needs to live a fulfilling life.
+Having a Los Angeles special education attorney can make the process of requesting and obtaining an IEE smoother and faster, allowing your child to get the help he or she needs to live a fulfilling life.

 We Can Help You Enforce Your IDEA Rights with the School District